A clear beeswax polish designed to feed and protect bare wood, and to protect all other wooden surfaces.

 Beeswax acts as a protective coating on the surface, enhancing the woods shine and helps keep it looking better for longer.

 Our natural beeswax polish blend has been used by professional furniture restorers, heritage organisations and the general public with great success for many years.

 Formulated to be colour neutral; it enhances the natural beauty of the wood without changing the colour.
 It will simply add a healthy, natural looking finish, bringing out the best in any wooden surface, modern or antique.

-Designed for use on modern and antique internal woods, including wooden veneers, our fine beeswax formula is suitable for treating all natural woods including; Beech, Mahogany, Oak, Pine, Teak, Walnut and more.
+Our Beeswax Polish is designed for use on modern and antique wood, including wooden veneers.
+Our fine beeswax formula is suitable for treating all natural woods including; Beech, Mahogany, Oak, Pine, Teak, Walnut and more.

 Beeswax Polishs Coverage and Shelf Life